Estimated reading time: 16 minutes

 Review Savings Methods Until They Understand

-It doesn’t matter if your child doesn’t understand the basic savings methods right away.
+It doesn’t matter if your child doesn’t understand the basic savings methods immediately.

 Continue to teach them through everyday living until they understand and lead them by example.

-Don’t be afraid to let children make money decisions, whether it be a small business venture selling stuff they don’t need any longer.
+Don’t be afraid to let children make money decisions, whether it be a small business venture selling stuff they no longer need.

 Please bring them to the bank and have them deposit money into their bank account with you.